comius/dedekindreals/doc/05-DD-Floats.md

 **shall return correct limit when it exists or throw an ArithmeticException otherwise.**
 **Similarly division by zero  throws exception.**

-*Rationale:* Returning correct limit simplifies interval arithmetic and still guarantee correct results.
+*Rationale:* Returning correct limit simplifies interval arithmetic and still guarantees correct results.
 When a limit does not exists an exception is thrown that needs to be handled by the module using Floats.
 We don't want incorrect result to be hidden in a low-level module.